Paulo Gazzaniga: Tottenham Hotspur

 In the 2019–20 season, following Lloris' elbow injury in the opening ten minutes of a loss at Brighton & Hove Albion on 5 October 2019, Gazzaniga enjoyed an extended run as Spurs' first-choice goalkeeper.

 On 1 February 2021, Gazzaniga joined Spanish side Elche on loan for the remainder of the 2020–21 season.

 On 27 May 2021, Tottenham announced the departure of Gazzaniga at the end of the campaign following the conclusion of his contract.

 Fulham

 On 24 July 2021, Gazzaniga joined EFL Championship club Fulham on a two-year contract.
-Having been pushed to third choice keeper with the arrival of Bernd Leno in August 2022, Gazzaniga joined Girona on loan for the 2022–23 season.
+A backup to Marek Rodák during his first year, he was pushed to third choice keeper with the arrival of Bernd Leno in August 2022.
+He was released by the London club at the conclusion of 2022–23 season.

+Girona

+On 1 September 2022, Gazzaniga joined Girona on loan for the 2022–23 season.
+On 6 June 2023, he signed a permanent two-year contract with the club.
+On 14 February 2024, he extended his contract with the club until 2027.
+In the 2023–24 season, he played in all 38 La Liga matches, achieving twelve clean sheets, which helped his club secure third place in the league and their first-ever qualification for the UEFA Champions League.

+On 18 September 2024, during the club's inaugural European match, he conceded an own goal in the 90th minute, leading to a 1–0 away defeat against Paris Saint-Germain.
+However, just a few weeks later on 6 October, he managed to save three penalty kicks, including a retaken one, in a 2–1 victory over Athletic Bilbao.

 International career

 Gazzaniga made his first international appearance on 20 November 2018, coming off the bench to replace Gerónimo Rulli in the 59th minute in a friendly match against Mexico, and helped keep a clean sheet in a 2–0 win for Argentina.